 The reservoir should also come with attachment agents.
 That also implies that you need at least one vacuum.
-That also implies that you need at least one vacuum source to provide the orifice of the tool with suction power.
+That also means that you need at least one vacuum source to provide the orifice of the tool with suction power.

 The vacuum suction tool has at least one orifice for picking up a premade solder tool.
-It also comes with a ball seat that's connected to a vacuum source and a pressure source, controllable.
+It also comes with a ball seat connected to a vacuum source and a pressure source, controllable.

 The tool deploys a jet of gas to inject the picked solder balls into the conductive sites of a substrate.